energywebfoundation/ocn-node/examples/README.md

 npm start
 ```

-Observe the requests that are made to ganache, the ocn-client and the CPO server.
+Observe the requests that are made to ganache, the ocn-node and the CPO server.
 This gives a quick overview of how
 the OCN registration process using OCPI and the OCN Registry works.

 Leave the servers running alongside the network.
 The next step is to install Postman so that we can register our EMSP